See yourself in your Fathers Palace

 THOMAS TRAHERNE, the 17th-century priest and poet, in creating so heartily and joyously concerning the natural world, invites us human beings to discover, to stay conscientious, also in the middle of our functioning day in the middle of a city, like that male grabbing clutter in the early morning in London.
 To like the gifts with which we are constantly bordered, as well as to participate in nothing less than the basic change of mindset that is so quickly needed.

 One facet of Traherne’s spirituality that I identify is that he seems always to be grabbing something.
-Not simply awaiting it, however yearning, extending, practically stressing for a much deeper unity, a much more profound union with the divine, as well as therefore a greater and more gratifying joy, which was among his preoccupations.
+Not simply awaiting it, however yearning, extending, practically straining for a much deeper unity, a much more profound union with the divine, as well as therefore a greater and more gratifying joy, which was among his preoccupations.
 There educates us a habitual stance in the direction of development that is not fundamentally human-centric.

 Pope Francis commemorates mass at International Eucharistic Congress in Budapest 2021 – Church Is My Way (churchmyway.org)